Sommie2000/DANO-AIRLINES-CUSTOMER-SATISFACTION-ANALYSIS/README.md

 The analysis was conducted using Power BI and focuses on passenger demographics, travel characteristics, service quality ratings, and customer satisfaction outcomes.

 ### OBJECTIVE
-Following the data set passengerS survey, the overall satisfaction rate has fallen below the 50% threshold for the first time.
+Following the data set passengers survey, the overall satisfaction rate has fallen below the 50% threshold for the first time.
 This decline signals potential risks to customer loyalty, brand perception, and future revenue.
 The objective of this analysis is to identify the reason for the decline and provide data-driven recommendations to improve passenger satisfaction and restore confidence in the airline’s service delivery.
 This report summarizes key findings from over 129,000 passenger responses and outlines practical actions that can be taken to reverse the trend.